sumantripuraneni/secrets-sync-operator/README.md

 # hvault-ocp-secrets-sync-operator
-An operator to deploy [hvault-ocp-secrets-sync](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a namespace to create/update the OpenShift4 secrets from Hashi Vault.
+An operator to deploy [hvault-ocp-secrets-sync agent](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a namespace to create/update the OpenShift4 secrets from Hashi Vault.

 This operator provides the functionality of creating :